Valve Stem Leak-tightness Test Methodologies

 Leakage rates examined in the SMT Project

-A range of leakage rates is under investigation, reflecting the levels monitored commonly in the field and within the performance range anticipated in environmental legislation.
+A range of leakage rates were under investigation, reflecting the levels monitored commonly in the field and within the performance range anticipated in environmental legislation.
 For the initial parts of Work Package 2, approximate leakage rates will be set by differential gland loading and measured for methane, using an OVA (organic vapour analyser):

 • ~1000 ppm